 Junior Ranger Program

 The ranger desk and visitor center are located below the plaza.
 We stopped there to get free Junior Ranger information for our children.
 The Junior Ranger activities helped our children learn about the history, nature and wildlife in the area.
 When they completed the required number of activities, they took the books back to the ranger who quizzed them on the activities and swore them in as junior rangers.
 They received a plastic gold Mount Rushmore badge.

 Mount Rushmore National Monument and most of its amenities are open year-round.
 It is located in a mountainous area where the road twists and turns and changes elevation frequently.
 I assume the road is well maintained in the winter, but warmer months are obviously the most popular times to visit.

-We visited during the first week of June and it was eighty degrees one day and jacket weather another.
+We visited during the first week of June and it was warm one day and chilly on another.
 We shared the monument with many other visitors, but not so many that we could not enjoy our stay and get some good photos.
 This monument is built for crowds.

 An evening lighting ceremony is held each night in mid-May through late September.
 We did not attend this, but I expect that it is a special experience.

 Mount Rushmore National Memorial was the highlight of our Black Hills vacation.
 It is an artistic and engineering feat celebrating four of the United States’ great leaders.
 Don’t miss an opportunity to see it.

 Good to know